The genuine lexpps.exe file is a software component of Lexmark Imaging Studio by Lexmark.

 A background service that allows for peer-to-peer networking support for Lexmark printers, this application starts automatically with Windows.
 If this application is stopped, you will be unable to utilize the P2P support function available through Lexmark International.
 Primarily a laser printer manufacturer, Lexmark was founded in Lexington, Kentucky in 1991.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the lexpps.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Lexpps.exe is not essential for Windows and will often cause problems.
-Lexpps.exe is located in the C:\Windows\System32 folder or sometimes in a subfolder of C:\Windows\System32.
+Lexpps.exe is located in the C:\Windows\System32 folder.

 The program has no visible window.
 The file is not a Windows system file.
 The program listens for or sends data on open ports to a LAN or the Internet.
-The file is a trustworthy file from Microsoft.
+The file is an unknown file in the Windows folder.
 Lexpps.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 46% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 52% dangerous, however you should also read the user reviews.

 Recommended: Identify lexpps.exe related errors